nottrobin/maas-docs/en/installconfig-checklist.md

 an administrator user.
 Notice how the web UI (API server) is accessed via port 5240 and not port 80.

-!!!
-Note:
+[note]
 Although the web UI may be accessed via port 80, this is not guaranteed to work in future versions of MAAS.
+[/note]

 The initial access of the web UI will kick off an optional [configuration journey][config-journey] whose purpose is to get the essential